 Minister for Mental Health Clare Haughey said: “I would like to thank the Members of the Body Image Advisory Group and all those who have been involved in the development of this report and providing us with detailed recommendations about how we can improve children and young people’s body image in Scotland.

 “We know from research published over the last year that body image is an issue that matters to young people.
 This was the main driver for establishing the Advisory Group last year - we will formally respond to these recommendations in the coming weeks.

-“We all have body image and our aspiration is for everyone to have good body image.
+“We all have body image, and our aspiration is for everyone to have a good body image.
 This report provides us with the next steps to ensure that this can be achieved.”

 Scottish Media Contact

 Unfortunately, we do not have the capacity to respond to student media requests, but we hope the website is useful in helping with your studies.